Elizabeth Zvonar: Solo exhibitions

 Zvonar has exhibited at the Contemporary Art Gallery, Daniel Faria Gallery, Artspeak, and the Vancouver Art Gallery Offsite.
 In 2017, Zvonar participated in a residency at the Burrard Arts Foundation, where she exhibited her solo show To You it Was Fast.

 Her work THE CHALLENGE OF ABSTRACTION was exhibited at the Daniel Faria Gallery, Toronto from May 2 to June 6, 2015.
 Zvonar exhibited collages, sculptures, and casts.
 One of her featured works, IT’S THE GAPS THAT CHANGE THE SEQUENCE, "presents two different images of open legs arranged in a mesmerizing spiral."

 In 2018 her show Banal Baroque was presented at Daniel Faria Gallery, which explored themes of "bodily and sexual excess" by "recontextualizing mass-produced objects, mass media objects, magazines, and mannequin parts to animate the uncanny treatment of the human figure that lies dormant in this source material."
 Her work is noted to evoke Surrealist and Dadaist collage, particularly those of Hannah Höch.

-Amongst the exhibited works were Marcel Meets Judy (2013), which featured a "mass-produced pink seashell candy dish."
+Among the exhibited works were Marcel Meets Judy (2013), which featured a "mass-produced pink seashell candy dish."
 This object was rendered obsolete from its function and references Marcel Duchamp’s readymades and Judy Chicago’s porcelain vagina-flowers in The Dinner Party, 1974–1979.